CONFIGURATION COMMANDS

 --max-tokens 65536

-# Initialize with bootstrap
+# Initialize and bootstrap full-stack project

 task-o-matic init init \